 Course Code: mm3

-In this lesson, you'll find out how to apply two types of Project resources—work resources, and material resources.
-Then, get a brief overview of cost accounting, exploring fixed, variable, relevant, and accrued costs.
+No matter what project you work on, the bottom line is always important.
+So get ready to add the final piece to your basic project schedule—costs.
+You'll start things off by looking through a brief overview of cost accounting, exploring fixed, variable, relevant, and accrued costs.
 After this review, you'll learn how to assign costs by using the Resource Sheet.
 You'll even discover how to assign different costs for the same resource and analyze the overall costs for your project by using the Cost Table.

-Find out how to use some of the many templates Project has to offer, including the Residential Construction template and the New Product template.
+Successful project managers are known for their efficiency and for safeguarding private information.
+Microsoft Project provides two excellent methods to help you in these areas: project templates and project security.
+You'll find out how to use some of the many templates Project has to offer, including the Residential Construction template and the New Product template.
 You'll also learn how to protect your project information with backups, passwords, and write protection.
-Then, you'll discover how to put Project's task constraints to good use.
+Then you'll discover how to put Project's task constraints to good use.

+Many projects experience schedule compression when management or clients ask that the project be completed sooner and for less.
 In this lesson, you'll discover how to improve your schedule's performance.
 You'll explore the Project Statistics dialog box, and you'll learn how to determine the ideal starting point in terms of planned costs and completion dates.
 You'll see how to change task dependencies to speed up your project and also find out how to split tasks to add more lead time.
-Then, learn how to create a baseline and then see a variety of ways, including using the Tracking toolbar, to record your actual project results.
+You'll also learn how to create recurring tasks and attach notes to your project's taskbars.

+Here's where things really start to come together!
 You'll learn how to compare actual results to your baseline by using the Gantt Chart and reviewing a table.
-You'll also begin using the Tracking Gantt and filters to automatically identify slipping tasks, and you’ll look at the basics of variance analysis by discussing the Start and Finish Date, Resources, and Work Variance Tables.
+You'll discover how useful status identifiers and progress lines can be to quickly gain information about your project's position.
+You'll also begin using the Tracking Gantt and filters to automatically identify slipping tasks.
+You'll also take a stroll through the basics of variance analysis by discussing the Start and Finish Date, Resources, and Work Variance Tables.

-In this lesson, you'll delve into printing Microsoft Project documents.
-And finally, you'll find out how to close your project and use the Organizer to help you customize and copy views for future projects.
+No project is complete until it's officially closed.
+In this final lesson, you'll find out how to close your project and use the Organizer to help you customize and copy views for future projects.

 Tony Swaim has helped many clients, colleagues, and students reach their professional and personal goals.
 He has been an online instructor since 1998 and has taught at colleges and universities across the United States since 1981.
 His focus areas are project management, Six Sigma, and supply chain management.
 Tony manages a successful consulting firm, and his industry experience includes 20 years of supply chain management.
 He earned a Doctorate in Business Administration from Kennesaw State University and holds professional certifications in six disciplines, including the Project Management Professional (PMP)® certification from the Project Management Institute (PMI)® and Certified Six Sigma Black Belt (CSSBB)® from the American Society for Quality (ASQ)®.

-There are no prerequisites for this course.
+There are no prerequisites to take this course.

-A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits!
+A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.

-Once a session starts, two lessons will be released each week, for the six-week duration of your course.
+Once a course session starts, two lessons will be released each week for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.

-Keep in mind that the interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The Final Exam will be released on the same day as the last lesson.
-Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
+The final exam will be released on the same day as the last lesson.
+Once the final exam has been released, you will have two weeks plus 10 days (24 days total) to complete the final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.